 You can rename a connection by selecting Rename Connection or delete a connection by selecting Delete from the context menu of the corresponding database node.
 The Connection Details, Rename Connection, and Delete menu items are available in the context menu of a database node only if the node is not currently connected.

-The DMU uses a repository to manage the information necessary for each step of the migration.
-Repository contents include items such as objects to be processed, details on data that had an error flagged, and the progress of a scan or a conversion.
-For any database without a migration repository, an automatic repository creation wizard begins each time you connect to that database.
+The DMU repository contents include items such as objects to be processed, details on data that had an error flagged, and the progress of a scan or a conversion.
+For any database without a DMU repository, an automatic repository creation wizard begins each time you connect to that database.
 You can also start the wizard from the DMU user interface.

 Note that the tablespace for installing the DMU repository must have a block size of 8K or above.